Via ferrata: New Zealand

-There is a via ferrata on the western face of Queenstown Hill.
+There is a commercial via ferrata on the western face of Queenstown Hill.
 It comprises 12 routes covering over 300 vertical metres.
+It is currently (2025) closed.

-A via ferrata in Wanaka is privately operated by a company called Wildwire Wanaka.
-The via ferrata includes a section running up a 60-meter waterfall, and is the highest waterfall via ferrata in the world.
+Another commercial via ferrata in Wānaka is privately operated by a company called Wildwire Wanaka.
+The via ferrata includes a section running up a 60-metre waterfall, and is the highest waterfall via ferrata in the world.

+A free public access via ferrata was opened at the summit of Takaka Hill in Tasman Region by Via Ferrata Aotearoa, a society set up to provide and promote via ferrata routes in New Zealand on a not-for-profit basis.

 Oman

 There are five routes in Oman; three are operated by the Ministry of Tourism; Jabal Shams, Wadi Bani Awf (Snake Gorge) and Bandar Khayran (Western Isle) which have been out of commission since 2012.

 Currently only two are operating; which are privately run by Alila Jabal Akhdar – one is level 2 and the second is level 5, that includes a suspended bridge walk (22 metres) across a cave mouth.

 Peru

 Located in the Sacred Valley of the Incas (2,650 meters), between Cuzco and the Ollantaytambo fortress.
 The via ferrata reaches a vertical height of 300 meters, including a hanging bridge at 250 meters, and has a total length of 700 meters.
 Private route.
 Intermediate level.
 The exit is via a 100-meter rappel.